Ada-Developers-Academy/core-unit-1/iterating-over-data/iterating-and-special-cases.md

 ## Learning Goals

-- Define the "break" keyword as a way to exit a loop
+- Define the `break` keyword as a way to exit a loop
-- Define the "continue" keyword as a way to advance an iteration in a loop
+- Define the `continue` keyword as a way to advance an iteration in a loop
-- Use the "range()" syntax combined with a for loop
+- Use the `range()` syntax combined with a for loop

 ## Introduction